Places to Visit in Scotland in Winter

 Address: Castle St, Glasgow, G4 0QZ

-Glasgow boasts the most complete medieval cathedral on the Scottish mainland, with a building that features stunning stained-glass windows and incredibly well-preserved ancient chapels.
-The cathedral is thought to have been built on the site of St. Kentigern’s tomb (also known as St. Mungo) and many historians believe the cathedral is the birthplace of modern Glasgow.
+Glasgow boasts the most complete mediaeval cathedral on the Scottish mainland, with a building that features stunning stained-glass windows and incredibly well-preserved ancient chapels.
+The cathedral is thought to have been built on the site of St. Kentigern’s tomb (also known as St. Mungo), and many historians consider the cathedral to be the birthplace of modern Glasgow.

 There’s a lot to admire about this historic building, especially the ornate stone carvings in the main hall which are remarkably well-preserved considering they were made nearly a thousand years ago.